lambainsaan/notepad-raw/My Subscriptions.md

 A few years later, I received a spam email containing an old breached password, with an attempt to blackmail me for bitcoins.
 Luckily, I had already moved on from that password by then. 🙃

 The integrations offered by 1Password are fantastic!
 With a developer API to connect and retrieve secrets from the password store, it's a convenient solution.
 Plus, there's no need to set up something like [Vault by HashiCorp](https://www.vaultproject.io/) for basic security needs.

-### Alternatives to Consider:

-- **LastPass**: While I used it when it was free, recent breaches have made me wary.
-Also its integrations don't match up to 1Password's.

-- **Apple's Keychain**: Good if you're deep in the Apple ecosystem, but lacking in features like an authenticator and seamless browser integrations.
-Plus, it's technically "free" (if you don't count the premium you're paying for Apple devices). 🤫

 ## Waking Up: Nurturing Your Mindfulness